an-ciobanu/hr-mvp/README.md

 - Refactored backend to use modular routers: `routes/auth.js` for login, `routes/status.js` for health and hello endpoints
 - All routes are now mounted in `server.js` for better separation and maintainability

-**If we had more time**

-- Add logout and session validation endpoints
-- Implement RBAC middleware for protected routes
-- Add integration and unit tests for authentication and error handling

 ### 14-10 – Employee Creation Endpoint & Structured Error Logging

 **Architecture notes**